Angle-Based Sensor Network Localization

 The {\it angle rigidity function} \cite{Jing18} of a framework $(\mathcal{G},p)$ is defined as

-A framework $(\mathcal{G},p)$ is {\it globally angle rigid} if $f_{\mathcal{G}}^{-1}(f_\mathcal{G}(p))=f_\mathcal{K}^{-1}(f_\mathcal{K}(p))$, {here $\mathcal{K}$ is the complete graph with the same vertex set as $\mathcal{G}$.} $(\mathcal{G},p)$ is {\it infinitesimally angle rigid} if all the infinitesimal angle motions are trivial.
-Here, the {\it infinitesimal angle motion} is a motion of the framework such that all angles in the framework (i.e., $f_\mathcal{G}(p)$) are invariant, a motion is {\it trivial} if it is a combination of { translations, rotations, and uniform scaling.} An alternative condition for infinitesimally angle rigidity in $\mathbb{R}^2$ is $\rank(\frac{\partial f_{\mathcal{G}}(p)}{\partial p})=2n-4$. {In \cite{Jing18}, the definitions of global angle rigidity and infinitesimal angle rigidity are based on existence of a subset of $\mathcal{T}_\mathcal{G}$, which are actually equivalent to our definitions here.
-Compared with bearing rigidity \cite{Zhao16}, distance rigidity \cite{Asimow78}, and weak rigidity \cite{Kwon18,Jing18w}, the essential novelty of angle rigidity theory is that only inter-edge angles are used to constrain the shape of the framework.}
+A framework $(\mathcal{G},p)$ is {\it globally angle rigid} if $f_{\mathcal{G}}^{-1}(f_\mathcal{G}(p))=f_\mathcal{K}^{-1}(f_\mathcal{K}(p))$, here $\mathcal{K}$ is the complete graph with the same vertex set as $\mathcal{G}$. $(\mathcal{G},p)$ is {\it infinitesimally angle rigid} if all the infinitesimal angle motions are trivial.
+Here, the {\it infinitesimal angle motion} is a motion of the framework such that all angles in the framework (i.e., $f_\mathcal{G}(p)$) are invariant, a motion is {\it trivial} if it is a combination of translations, rotations, and uniform scaling.
+An alternative condition for infinitesimally angle rigidity in $\mathbb{R}^2$ is $\rank(\frac{\partial f_{\mathcal{G}}(p)}{\partial p})=2n-4$.
+In \cite{Jing18}, the definitions of global angle rigidity and infinitesimal angle rigidity are based on existence of a subset of $\mathcal{T}_\mathcal{G}$, which are actually equivalent to our definitions here.
+Compared with bearing rigidity \cite{Zhao16}, distance rigidity \cite{Asimow78}, and weak rigidity \cite{Kwon18,Jing18w}, the essential novelty of angle rigidity theory is that only subtended angles are used in the rigidity function.

 Three examples are presented in Fig. \ref{fig angle rigidity} to illustrate these definitions.
 In Fig. \ref{fig angle rigidity}, frameworks (a) and (e) are nonrigid.
 In framework (a), vertices 1, 2, 3 and 4 can move simultaneously to deform the shape while maintaining all subtended angles.
 In framework (e), vertices 4 and 5 can move freely along the line between 1 and 4 and the line between 2 and 5, respectively.
 Frameworks (b), (c) and (d) are globally and infinitesimally angle rigid because the angles in each framework are sufficient to determine the entire shape uniquely; in Fig. \ref{fig angle rigidity} (f), since the graph is complete, the framework is globally angle rigid.
 It is not infinitesimally angle rigid because vertex 2 can move freely along the line between vertices 1 and 3.